SESYNC-ci/basic-git-lesson/docs/_slides/config.md

 ===

-## Files under version control

-A scripted pipeline relies heavilly on plain text files (the scripts), but may include different file types for figures or data.
-Any file in this directory that is under version control is monitored for differences from the committed state of the project.
-Files must be added to at least one commit before they are tracked.

-===

 ## Commit & push

 The first change you made to the handouts repository are your edits to `{{ site.handouts }}`.
 You have saved them, but you haven't committed them to the repository.